-To get more of an an idea of the work we do and how this might benefit you school you can watch our great new video
+To get more of an idea of what we have to offer in our new primary school programme and how this might benefit your school, you can watch the following video:

 Primary School Programme